Azirella

 Policy Calibration

 Override patterns reveal where guardrails are too tight or too loose.
-Strategic layer adjusts policy parameters based on aggregated feedback.
+Strategic adjusts policy parameters based on aggregated feedback.

 Trust Progression